buckleylab/Buckley_lab_protocols/GCMS/GCMS_operation.md

 2. Turn on the MS (switch in back)
 3. Turn on  the GC (switch in front)
 4. Configure GC using the front panel
-	* Note:The GC's battery died and it no longer stores this information.
+	* __Note:__ The GC's battery died and it no longer stores this information.
 This can be fixed by replacing the battery.
+Regardless it's good to have this configuration parameters written down.
 	* On the Boot Loader screen select 0 Run GC (Normal mode)
 	* Press the FUNC botton > 6 GC Configuration > 3 Transmission Parameter > choose Protocol Level 3 and Baud Rate (bps) 57600 > Apply
+		* __Note:__ This allows the computer and GC to talk to each other
 	* Press the FUNC botton > 7 Service/Maintenance > 2 Installation (Piping) > under CAR1, set Heater Port to INJ1
 	* Press the SET button > LineConfig > set Injector and Detector to Line1
-	* Press the FLOW button > Column Flow > set to 1.5 > Enter
+	* Press the SET button > Column Flow > set to 1.5 > Enter
+		* __Note:__ If the column flow is too high the vaccuum will not establish
+	* Press the SET button > Purge Flow > set to 1 > Enter
+		* __Note:__ if the purge flow is too high relatative to the column flow it causes leakage
 6. Turn on computer
 9. Start the __GCMS Real Time Analysis software__ on the computer
 	* Leave the password entry blank
 	* The GC will beep if the software successfully connects, if not, you have configuration issues
 	* (May already be set) On the top bar select Instrument > System Configuration > move Injection Units > SPL1 to Modules used for Analysis > Set

+#### Manual Start up:
+* Manual startup provides more control, option for safety checks, and may produce less wear and tear.

-### The next steps are done in GCMS Real Time Analysis software
+__The next steps are done in GCMS Real Time Analysis software__

 1. From top screen, select __Instrument > Vacuum Control > Advanced__
-1. Manual startup
-	* Manual startup provides more control, option for safety checks, and may produce less wear and tear.
-	* Manual startup procedure:
 	1. Turn on flow controller (If no option, press the FLOW button on the GC front panel and try again)
-		1. Turn on GC system
+	2. Turn on GC system
-    	1. Close vent valve (may already be closed)
+	3. Close vent valve (may already be closed)
-	    1. Turn on rotory pump
+	4. Turn on rotory pump
 		* Let the pressure drop to <3.1 pascals (in reality it only reaches about 5.8 pascals)
 		* This takes over 30 minutes
 		* If the vacuum doesn't lower enough, you likely need to lower the column flow rate (see GC configuration notes)
 	1. AFTER pressure is <3.1 pascals (or <5.8) and stabilizes: turn on the turbo molecular pump
 		* __Note:__ A sound resembling a jet engine is normal, as long as it only lasts < a minute
 		* Wait for vacuum to return and stabilize before moving on
 	1. Turn on ion source heater
 		* GC and MS indicators in top right of screen should soon say 'ready'
+		* __Note:__ Don't worry if the GC oven temp does not increase and the inicator never reaches 'ready', this will be fixed once you run a method.
 	    1. Wait at least 24 hours before running samples on GCMS
 		* This allows for any contaminating air in system to be purged
 1. Run leak check procedure (pg.
 19 operation guide)
 1. Run GCMS tuning proceedure (see below)
 1. Load a method or create a new method
 	* Make sure that GC and MS are heating up to the method's specified temps
 	* A batch file can then be created if needed

- OR

- 1. Auto-startup
+ __OR__

+#### Auto-startup:

-	 2. Click Auto-startup and wait for the progress bar to read "Complete".
+ 1. Click Auto-startup and wait for the progress bar to read "Complete".

 ***